worldflora/wfo-docs/docs/concepts.md

 ### Homotypic synonyms

 If a name has the same type specimen as the accepted name of a taxon then it should become a synonym within that taxon automatically - because name placement is governed by specimen placement.
-Rhakhis tracks basionym relationships in the names table but doesn't enforce them in the synonym because many of them are not yet known about.
+Rhakhis tracks basionym relationships in the names table but doesn't enforce them in the synonymy because many of them are not yet known about.
 As the data improves we will introduce tools to encourage and enforce correct homotypic synonymy.
 On export it is already possible to list homotypic synonyms separately from other synonyms where the basionym relationships have been entered.

 ### Heterotypic synonyms